 GP stands for General Practitioner.
 It describes a doctor who sees people for non-emergency medical help.
 You make appointments to see your GP at Doctor's Surgeries or Health Centres near where you live.

 Everyone should be registered with a GP.
-Parents register children with their Doctor.
-When you move house, you change your Doctor, so you are never far aware from medical help.
+Parents register children with their GP.
+When you move house, you change your GP, so you are never far aware from medical help.
 Wherever you live in Oxfordshire, there will be a GP Surgery which treats people in your area.

 Crucial: If you want to see your GP (Doctor) on your own (not with your parents) you are allowed to do this.

 When children move away from home, they need to register with a GP where they live.
 You can register with a GP yourself when you are 16 (if you are younger, your parents or carers need to register you).